 - Invalid System Time

-- Cookies and Cache not cleared since many days/weeks.
+- Cookies and Cache not cleared for a long time

 Tips to Solve “SSL Connection Error-ERR_SSL_PROTOCOL_ERROR”

 Here’s the course of actions to solve SSL Connection Error-ERR_SSL_PROTOCOL_ERROR” in Google Chrome.
 If one doesn’t work out, try the next one and so on.
 Don’t shy away from trying any of these steps because you never know!

 1) Disable QUIC Protocol

 Disabling QUIC protocol will remove this error permanently form Chrome, here’s how you can do it.

 - In your chrome browser URL, type chrome://flags/#enable-quic and hit enter.

 - Experimental QUIC protocolwould probably have been set as Default.
 Change it to Disabled.

 - Now go to the bottom of the page and click on RELAUNCH NOW

 - Press Windows + R, type in C:\Windows\System32\drivers\etc & hit enter button